anzhichen1999/MACS30200_final_project/README.md

 1. /Data: The full data of People's Daily articles from year 1989, and its word embeddingds downlowded from Dr Jia's social science cluster.
 In the following study, we will expand this database from year 1989 to the full coverage of study.
 Since the nature of this repo is to serve a researc proporsal, so we will only attach a sample for demonstratiion purposes.
 2. /Results: Visulizations and graphs for results will be saved here.
 3. /Scripts: Code.
+4. /Model: Model used for this code, which will be explained below.

+## Model

+1. Grave, E., Bojanowski, P., Gupta, P., Joulin, A., & Mikolov, T. (2018).
+Learning word vectors for 157 languages.
+In Proceedings of the International Conference on Language Resources and Evaluation (LREC 2018).

+A word embedding model for Chinese language.

 ## Findings